 The Duke University Center for International & Global Studies' Graduate Awards for Research and Training is pleased to provide graduate students with funding for work on international research topics, for attendance at specialized conferences, or for foreign language and methods training.
 Funding requests may include costs of international and in-country travel, living expenses, and directly related research materials.

-Applicants must be enrolled fulltime in a graduate program at Duke University during the academic year in which the award is used.
-The number of awards is subject to availability of funds in the next fiscal year and range from $500 - $1,500 each.
+Applicants must be enrolled full-time in a graduate program at Duke University during the academic year in which the award is used.
+The number of awards is subject to the availability of funds in the next fiscal year and range from $500 - $1,500 each.
 You are encouraged to apply for additional awards from Duke and other sources.
 Please note that your budget should include the total cost of the project and not just that portion requested from DUCIGS.
-The total award from all sources may not exceed the total amount indicated in your proposed budget.

 - Description of research, conference, or language/methods training

 - Specific information on research location, conference site, or training program

 - Significance of proposed project for future research

 - Itemized Project Budget